elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

     }
   ];
   checkpoint: {
-    <service_type>: object; -> free-form checkpoint data for the job that can be used to restart the crashed job
+    data: object; -> free-form checkpoint data for the job that can be used to restart the crashed job
     restart_attempts: number; -> number of times the job was attempted to continue from the checkpoint };
   created_at: date; -> The date/time when the job is created